ArianeGroup: Orbital launch vehicles

 ArianeGroup's subsidiary, Arianespace, operates and markets commercial launch services for the Ariane rocket family, an expendable launch system which is used to deliver payloads into geostationary transfer orbit (GTO) or low Earth orbit (LEO).
 According to Arianespace, at the time of its establishment in 1980, it was the world's first launch services company.
 By early 1986, the Ariane 1, along with its Ariane 2 and Ariane 3 derivates, had become the dominant launcher on the global market.
-Since then, the improved Ariane 4 and Ariane 5 launchers have been successfully introduced by Arianespace.
+Since then, the improved Ariane 4, Ariane 5 and Ariane 6 launchers have been successfully introduced by Arianespace.

 In addition to the Ariane heavy-lift launcher, Arianespace also has a portfolio of smaller launch vehicles, including the Soyuz-2 as a medium-lift alternative, and the solid-fueled Vega for lighter payloads.
 Arianespace uses the Guiana Space Center in French Guiana as its main launch site.

-While Arianespace handles the operation of the Ariane 5, its parent ArianeGroup is the primary contractor for the manufacture of this launcher.
+While Arianespace handled the operation of the Ariane 5, its parent ArianeGroup is the primary contractor for the manufacture of this launcher.
 It has also been responsible for enhancements and further development of the platform; one project, known as the Ariane 5 ME (Mid-life Evolution) was underway until late 2014, at which point the ESA halted funding for development to instead prioritize work on the new generation Ariane 6 launcher.

 On 12 August 2015, the European Space Agency (ESA) appointed Airbus Safran Launchers as the principal contractor with the new development of the Ariane 6.
 Amongst other factors, the ESA is reportedly keen to maximise the potential commonalities between the Ariane 6 and Vega launchers.
 During January 2016, the basic design was finalized, advancing the work into the detailed design and production phases.
 On 6 May 2019, Arianespace ordered the first production batch of 14 Ariane 6 launchers; these are intended for missions to be conducted between 2022 and 2025.
+Ariane 6 first launched on 9 July 2024.

 ArianeGroup is also developing Ariane Next, a partially reusable launcher that should succeed Ariane 6 from the 2030s.
 The objective of this reusable launcher is to halve the launch costs.

 MaiaSpace

 In 2021, French company, MaiaSpace, was founded.
 A subsidiary of ArianeGroup, its purpose is to develop a small reusable launch vehicle as soon as 2026.
-The launch vehicle, named Maia, is planned to be capable of carrying 500-kilogram payloads to sun-synchronous orbit.
-It will use an unknown number of the already developed Prometheus engine.
+The launch vehicle, named Maia, is planned to be capable of carrying 500-kilogram payloads to Sun-synchronous orbit.
+It will use the Prometheus engine—three for the first stage and one for the upper stage.
 The rocket design is similar to SpaceX's reusable rocket, Falcon 9, and similarly to SpaceX, Maia will use landing legs to land on either a floating landing platform or a landing pad on land.
 The Maia rocket will be launched from Europe's Guiana Spaceport in Kourou, French Guiana.